 Arbitrage: A Benefit of Fungible Investments

-One benefit of fungible investments is that astute investors can profit from something called arbitrage.

-Arbitrage refers to the potential to profit from differences in price across multiple trading platforms.
+One benefit of fungible investments is that astute investors can profit from something called arbitrage, which refers to the potential to profit from differences in price across multiple trading platforms.

 For example, imagine a stock listed on both the Netherlands and German stock exchanges.
 Both countries use the Euro.
 If the stock were trading for 5 Euros in the Netherlands and 5.25 Euros in Germany, traders could buy shares from the Netherlands exchange and sell them on the German exchange.
 Then, they could keep the profit of 0.25 Euros per share.

 Fungible stocks priced in different currencies can also have arbitrage opportunities.
-Because of fluctuating exchange rates, calculating the different prices would have an added layer of complexity.
-But the profit margins can be even potentially, since there may be gains in both the arbitrage and the currency conversion, if both were favorable.
+Because of fluctuating exchange rates, calculating the different prices would amount to an added layer of complexity.
+But the profit margins can be even, potentially, since there may be gains in both the arbitrage and the currency conversion, if both were favorable.
 Investors can also sometimes purchase futures contracts for fungible assets, based on your expectation of how its price will change in the future.

-Fungible assets can present arbitrage opportunities for astute traders.
+Further, fungible assets can present arbitrage opportunities for astute traders.
 This is more of an advanced strategy, requiring awareness of multiple markets, and typically needs to take place at scale in order to generate a significant profit.

 Photo credit: iStock/ferrantraite